Local Guide

 Floyd Lamb Park at Tule Springs

-City park at Tule Springs with walking paths, fishing ponds, and shade away from the Strip.
+A city park at Tule Springs with walking paths, fishing ponds, and shade, well away from the Strip.

 official / weekly